Amshra267/ML-work/README.md

 [The Batch by deeplearning.ai](https://www.deeplearning.ai/thebatch/)

 ### Materials
-**If you are a keen book for reader then here are few books which you can read for learning ML**
+**If you are a keen reader then here are some books which you can read for learning ML**
   * [Neural network and deep learning](http://neuralnetworksanddeeplearning.com/)
   * [deep Learning](http://www.deeplearningbook.org/)